rippedpiracy/docs/Utilities/misc.md

 [**Radmin VPN**](https://www.radmin-vpn.com/) | [**Hamachi**](https://www.vpn.net/) | [**ZeroTier**](https://github.com/zerotier/ZeroTierOne) - LAN Emulators, Useful when playing a LAN supported game with a friend that is not in your local area.
 ZeroTier can be difficult to setup.

 [**Text-Grab**](https://github.com/TheJoeFin/Text-Grab) - Use OCR to grab and read text from images.

+[**Chrome Flash Edition**](https://github.com/chromeflashdevs/Chrome-Flash-Edition/releases) - A version of Google Chrome that doesn't update, so Flash still works with it.

 [**1337x Discord Bot**](https://github.com/brandongallagher1999/1337x-Bot) - 1337x Discord Bot.
 Deployed on Azure, and used by over 15,000 people daily.